SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2006-12-29-nice-to-have-a-mention.markdown

 Seems I’m getting notice more and more these day’s, always good.

-I got a mention in an [interview](http://www.gamasutra.com/features/20061215/sheffield_01.shtml) with Microsoft&nbsp;Dave Mitchell&nbsp;about my involvement in the [XBOX360Homebrew](http://xbox360homebrew.com/default.aspx) contest.
+I got a mention in an [interview](http://www.gamasutra.com/features/20061215/sheffield_01.shtml) with Microsoft Dave Mitchell about my involvement in the [XBOX360Homebrew](http://xbox360homebrew.com/default) contest.
 (Will get round to updating HACK-1 in time)

 [XNATutorial](http://www.xnatutorial.com/) blog gave me a mention in the [monthly updates](http://www.xnatutorial.com/?p=60) (nice!)